yearn/brownie-strategy-mix/README.md

 ## Installation and Setup

-1. [Install Brownie](https://eth-brownie.readthedocs.io/en/stable/install.html) & [Ganache-CLI](https://github.com/trufflesuite/ganache-cli), if you haven't already.
+1. [Install Brownie](https://eth-brownie.readthedocs.io/en/stable/install.html) & [Ganache](https://github.com/trufflesuite/ganache), if you haven't already.
+Make sure that the version of Ganache that you install is compatible with Brownie.
+You can check Brownie's Ganache dependency [here](https://eth-brownie.readthedocs.io/en/stable/install.html#dependencies).

 2. Sign up for [Infura](https://infura.io/) and generate an API key.
 Store it in the `WEB3_INFURA_PROJECT_ID` environment variable.